AdeiTamayo/RidesFX_WebAplikazioa/README.md

 * The API was not working as expected, and we had to change the API to a different one.

 We also had problems with the Location domain, we had to change the way we were storing the location information and retrieving it.
+At last, we removed the NotLoggedInUser class, because it was redundant with the User class (which at the time was abstract.
+Now it is not).
 ## How to test the application

+(Remember that the database must be correctly configured, changing the authentication combobox to 'no auth')

 There are two users already created for practical purposes: